muslimdevcommunity/VisualQuran/README.md

  You are not allowed to use or copy the project code for any material gains or improper use.

 ## Licence
-Distributed under the GNU GPLv3 License.
-See LICENSE for more information.
+Distributed under the MIT License.
+See [LICENSE](https://github.com/muslimdevscommunity/VisualQuran/blob/master/LICENSE) for more information.

 ## Contact
 Our [Discord](https://discord.com/invite/HWs7pu6) channel